shirhen194/Arkanoid-game/README.md

 ﻿# Arkanoid-game
-Arkanoid like game build in Java using Bar-Ilan's libraries
+Arkanoid game for OOP course build in Java using Bar-Ilan's libraries